Sage-Bionetworks/synapsePythonClient/docs/tutorials/authentication.md

 ## Prerequisites

-* Create a [personal access token](https://help.synapse.org/docs/Managing-Your-Account.2055405596.html#ManagingYourAccount-PersonalAccessTokens) token obtained from synapse.org under your Settings.
+* Create a [Personal Access Token](https://help.synapse.org/docs/Managing-Your-Account.2055405596.html#ManagingYourAccount-PersonalAccessTokens) (**aka: Synapse Auth Token**) token obtained from synapse.org under your Settings.
     * Note that a token must minimally have the **view** scope to be used with the Synapse Python Client.
     * Include **Download** and **Modify** permissions if you are using the Synapse Python Client to follow any subsequent tutorials.
 * Once a personal access token has been created it can be used for any of the options below.